valtech-nyc/eslint-plugin-valtech/docs/rules/max-length-import-relative-path.md

 Writing `../../` can be a pain when importing modules from relative directories.

-Webpack can help by setting the `NODE_PATH` to your `src/` folder and importing relative from the source folder.
+Webpack can help by setting the `NODE_PATH` env variable to your `src/` folder and importing modules relative from the source folder.

 ## Rule Details